Posts table filters

 How to add search filters

-Using the shortcode
+Using the table builder

 - To show filters based on the contents of the table, add

 filters="true"to the shortcode.
 This will show all filterable columns as filters above your table.

 - To specify exactly which filters are shown, regardless of the columns displayed, list the filters as a comma-separated list, e.g:

 This example would show filters for categories and tags: